toniovi/extract-load-transform-visualize/README.md

 ## Project Structure
 Each part of the project has a dedicated folder:
+1. The **extract-and-load-with-python** folder
+    - You need to be inside this folder to run the _Extract and Load_ script (_el.py_) that will get public GitHub data into the local DuckDB Data Warehouse
+2. The **local-data-landing-zone** folder will be used for temporarily storing the raw GitHub data, before loading it into the Local DuckDB Data Warehouse or the Cloud Databricks Warehouse
+    - If using the Local DuckDB Data Warehouse, the **store-and-compute-with-duckdb** folder is where the Local DuckDB Data Warehouse will be stored (_duckdb_data_store.db_)
-1. The **transform-with-dbt** folder
+4. The **transform-with-dbt** folder
     - Contains the dbt project
     - It is from inside this folder that you need to run all dbt commands (for ex. `dbt run`, `dbt debug`, ...)
-3. The **create-reports-with-evidence** folder
+5. The **create-reports-with-evidence** folder
     - Contains the [Evidence](https://evidence.dev/) project
     - From inside this folder you can run the commands to launch the Evidence BI dashboards
-5. The **extract-and-load-with-python** folder
-    - You need to be inside this folder to run the _Extract and Load_ script (_el.py_) that will get public GitHub data into the local DuckDB Data Warehouse
-6. The **store-and-compute-with-duckdb** folder is where the Local DuckDB Data Warehouse will be stored (_duckdb_data_store.db_)
-7. The **local-data-landing-zone** folder will be used for temporarily storing the raw GitHub data, before loading it into the Local DuckDB Data Warehouse

 ## Setup